bezzlab/mzIdentMLVisualiser/README.md

 # with '/'.
 visualization_plugins_directory = config/plugins/visualizations
 ```
-As a guidance to above step, we have provided a sample configuration file(galaxy.ini) in *sampleFiles* folder.
+As a guidance to above step, we have provided a sample configuration file(galaxy.ini) in *samples* folder.

 #### Step 2 - Copy visualisation plugin into your visualisations directory
-* Copy the given entire *protviewer* folder to ```<your galaxy directory>/config/plugins/visualizations/``` folder
+* Copy the given entire *protviewer* folder in the *plugin* folder to ```<your galaxy directory>/config/plugins/visualizations/``` folder

 #### Step 3 - Copy Web Controller files
-*  You are given two files in the *webcontroller* folder with the mzIdentMLVisualiser repository which are namely:
+*  You are given two files in the *webcontroller* folder in the *plugin* folder with the mzIdentMLVisualiser repository which are namely:
   * MzIdentMLHandler.py
   * SequenceExtractor.py They has to be copied into your galaxy instance at ```<your galaxy directory>/lib/galaxy/webapps/galaxy/api/``` location.

-* Then, in your galaxy, you sould be able to find a file called **datasets.py**.
+* Then, in your galaxy, you sould be able to find a file called **datasets.py** at the same location.
 There, copy and paste following codes:

   * Import these modules first:
    ```python